The term, agnosticism, has a long history and many folks are unaware of how it originated or how it was applied.

 A reminder on how it ought to be used

-Perhaps ought is not the correct word to be used here but, simply put, the most logical definition of the term is the one that anyone who views themselves as rational ought to use.
+Perhaps ought is not the most palatable word to be used here but, simply put, the most logical definition of the term is the one that anyone who views themselves as rational ought to use.

 As described above it was originally used towards a number of topics, basically admitting ignorance towards them, withholding any judgement and saying “I can’t say anything about this topic either way”.